 - Apply biblical worldview principles to the area of corporate finance.

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-The purpose of the Discussion Board Forums is to generate interaction in regard to relevant, current course topics.
-Therefore, the student is required to submit a thread in response to the provided prompt for each forum.
-Each thread must be at least 250 words, demonstrate course-related knowledge, and be supported with at least 2 citations in current APA format.
+Discussions are collaborative learning experiences.
+The purpose of Discussion assignments is to generate interaction in regard to relevant, current course topics.
+Therefore, the student is required to submit a thread in response to the provided prompt.
+Each thread must be at least 350 words, demonstrate course-related knowledge, and be supported with at least 2 citations in current APA format.
 Acceptable sources include the course textbook, scholarly journal articles, and the Bible.
 In addition to the thread, the student is required to reply to the threads of at least 2 classmates.
-Each reply must be at least 100 words.
+Each reply must be at least 200 words.

-The student will complete 4 exams in Connect.
+The student will complete 4 quizzes in Connect.